Ferocious Hurricane Season Goes Through November And We're Already Running Out Of Names

 — Pete Delkus (@wfaaweather) September 17, 2017

 The WMO’s 2017 hurricane names are as follows: Arlene, Bret, Cindy, Don, Emily, Franklin, Gert, Harvey, Irma, Jose, Katia, Lee, Maria, Nate, Ophelia, Philippe, Rina, Sean, Tammy, Vince, and Whitney.
-Tropical and subtropical storms also get their own names.
-As you may have noticed, the hurricane name Ophelia got bumped because Hurricane Otis started out as a tropical storm and replaced it.

 [Featured Image by Chip Somodevilla/Getty Images| Cropped and resized]